duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

 ```

-Note: using above listing as an example, you should be choosing the disk name (sdb), not the partition name (sdb1, sdb2) for etcher to capture the whole disk.
+Using above listing as an example, you should be choosing the disk name (sdb), not the partition name (sdb1, sdb2) for etcher to capture the whole disk.

 - You will then have to enter your laptop's `sudo` password to run Etcher.

 - When asked "Are you sure?" select <kbd>y</kbd>.

-Note: on Ubuntu 16, you need to remove and re-insert the SD card.
-On Ubuntu 18 this is not necessary.

-If the procedure fails with errors about directories not mounted, be patient and do it again, this time leaving the SD card in.
+Warning: Always be careful when selecting disk to be imaged.
+You don't want to lose your computer's system partition!

-On successful end of the procedure, you can eject (safe remove) the drives and remove the SD card from your laptop.
+On successful end of the procedure, the drives will be automatically ejected and you can just remove the SD card from your laptop.

 ### Troubleshooting

+Symptom: The SD card doesn't seem to be written.

+Symptom: The SD card process seems extremely fast, and there is no data on my SD card.

+Resolution: Check if your SD card is good, and check if it has a write protection switch and it is in read-only mode.

+Symptom: On Ubuntu 16, it prompts with errors about directories not mounted

+Resolution: If the procedure fails with errors about directories not mounted, be patient and do it again, this time leaving the SD card in.

 Symptom: The flashing procedure failes with a `Bad archive` error when trying to flash the Hypriot image